-As Japanese avant-metal outfit Boris enters their 25th year, it feels appropriate that they release an album that’s far more straightforward and dignified in its genre conventions.
-Dear is a shoegazey, cosmic, earth-shattering sludge-metal weapon possessed by the spirit of doom that can hold its own against some of Boris’ heaviest tracks to date.
+As Japanese avant-metal outfit Boris enter their 25th year, it feels appropriate that they do so with an album that’s more straightforward and dignified in its genre conventions.
+Dear is a shoegazey, cosmic, sludge-metal weapon of earth shattering power, possessed by the spirit of doom that can hold its own against some of Boris’ heaviest tracks to date.
 Which is not to say that this is a flawless entry, but as a celebratory bout of concussive chest-thumping, sphincter-clenching sludge metal?
 It works.
 It definitely works.

-Opening track “D.O.W.N” does a great job of encapsulating the album’s premise.
-It makes it plain, with its abundance of totem-like structures of warped sounds drifting in and out between bouts of extended fuzzy walls of reverb, that with this album Boris is dedicated to an idea.
+Opening track “D.O.W.N” does a great job of encapsulating the album’s premise, with its abundance of totem-like structures of warped sounds drifting in and out between bouts of extended fuzzy walls of reverb.
+With this album, Boris is dedicated to an idea.
 Which is really how Boris has always functioned as a metal outfit—they commit, and the result is almost always impressive.
 (Not every album can be Pink.)

 In terms of vocals, it’s nice to have tracks like “Beyond” where Wata’s vocals take center stage.
 Wata, throughout the track, manages an impressive restraint against the track’s wall of noise.
 This track pushes back and forth between melancholy gloom with Wata’s singing and brutal bouts of sundering soundscapes of explosive metal.
 It’s a beautiful mixture that works really well, if not overly constrained at times.
 It’s not just Wata’s vocals that continuously engage throughout, however, as Takeshi and Atsuo have plenty of time to display some interesting techniques as well.
 “Kagero,” like so many tracks throughout, tends to linger too much at first, but quickly polishes up with ethereal vocals over waves of cymbal echoes and reverb.
 It’s perhaps, in the weirdest sense possible, formulaic, especially with the staggered time signature and surprise noise chants that work their way in here.